The Arduino kit let me approach digital electronics, even though I was an outsider.

 When the electric charge flows through circuits, resistors or capacitors it actually behaves the way books say.
-Now the electronic components appealed to me just like sweets to children.

 There was more.
 A microcontroller could be PROGRAMMED!
 It would receive some inputs – real facts, actions such as pressing a button – and it could set on or off some tiny electrical switches.
 An algorithm would manage everything.
 The switches were the pins of the microcontroller.